bp74/StageXL/example/README.md

 # Examples

-The examples show the basic building blocks of the dartflash library.
+The examples show the basic building blocks of the StageXL library.

 ##example01 - Initialization of Stage and RenderLoop